CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 ### .setupargs

-This pseudo-op must be inside kernel configuration.
+This pseudo-op must be inside any kernel configuration.
 Add first kernel setup arguments.
 This pseudo-op must be before any other arguments.

 ### .sgprsnum

 Syntax: .sgprsnum REGNUM

-This pseudo-op must be inside kernel configuration.
+This pseudo-op must be inside any kernel configuration.
 Set number of scalar registers which can be used during kernel execution.

 ### .stub